By THÉRÈSE MARGOLIS

 The Epiphany is when preparations begin for the presentation of the ceramic Christ Child doll (which was placed in local Nativity sets on Christmas morning) to be presented throughout each town.

-During the next next four weeks, members of the community will prepare a lavish garment for the doll and host a party for its presentation ceremony on the
+During the next next four weeks, members of the community will prepare a lavish garment for the doll and host a party for its presentation ceremony on Feb.
+2.

 In many rural areas, it is not uncommon for the clothing and presentation celebrations to represent an entire month’s salary.